psycopg/psycopg2/doc/src/usage.rst

 .. _SQL injection: http://en.wikipedia.org/wiki/SQL_injection
 .. __: http://xkcd.com/327/

-Psycopg can `convert automatically Python objects into and from SQL literals`__: using this feature your code will result more robust and reliable.
-It is really the case to stress this point:
+Psycopg can `automatically convert Python objects to and from SQL literals`__: using this feature your code will be more robust and reliable.
+We must stress this point:

 .. __: python-types-adaptation_